raphaeltamaki/raphaeltamaki/posts/Forecasting Customer Lifetime Value - Why Uncertainty Matters/Forecasting Customer Lifetime Value - Why Uncertainty Matters.md

-While one may think that a 50\% error for a prediction is too high, that is quite common for a new product being launched, for a marketing platform being introduced, or for a novel optimization within an existing platform, where there may not be much data.
+While one may think that a 50\% error for a prediction is too high, that is quite common for a new product being launched, for a marketing platform being introduced, or for a novel optimization within an existing platform.
+I.E. for any case where there may not be much data available and the situation is sufficiently novel from what was seen before.
 So given the risk involved in incorrectly predicting and specially overestimating the LTV, how should we adapt the bidding strategy change for different degrees of uncertainty?

 # 5- Bidding Strategy